Automatically apply a retention label to retain or delete content

 You can apply retention labels to content automatically when that content doesn't already have a retention label applied and contains sensitive information, keywords or searchable properties, or a match for trainable classifiers.
-Now in preview, you can also automatically apply a retention label to cloud attachments that are stored in SharePoint or OneDrive.
+You can also automatically apply a retention label to cloud attachments that are stored in SharePoint or OneDrive.

-Use searchable properties to identify Teams meeting recordings and items that have a sensitivity label applied.
+Use searchable properties to identify Teams meeting recordings and accompanying transcripts and items that have a sensitivity label applied.

 The processes to automatically apply a retention label based on these conditions:

 Use the following instructions for the two admin steps.

 Auto-policies use service-side labeling with conditions to automatically apply retention labels to items.
 You can also automatically apply a retention label with a label policy when you do the following: